tauri-apps/tauri-docs/docs/guides/features/command.md

 :::

-If your command needs to run asynchronously, simply declare it as `async`, and resolve any issues with borrowed types.
+If your command needs to run asynchronously, simply declare it as `async`.

-When working with borrowed types, there are two main options.
+When working with borrowed types, you have to make additional changes.
+These are your two main options:

 **Option 1**: Convert the type, such as `&str` to a similar type that is not borrowed, such as `String`.
 This won't work for all types.